szager-chromium/rr/Building-And-Installing.md

 * Qemu: On QEMU command line use <pre>-cpu host</pre>
 * Libvirt/KVM: Specify CPU passthrough in domain XML definition:<pre>\<cpu mode='host-passthrough'/\></pre>
-* Xen: *insert instructions here...*
-* Digital Ocean: The only VPS provider known to work with RR.

 VirtualBox **does not work** at this time because it doesn't support PMU virtualization.
-Because it's open-source, someone just needs to contribute that...
+It would be great if someone contributed that to the open-source project...

-Hyper-V also does not seem to support PMU virtualization.
+Hyper-V does not seem to support PMU virtualization.

+Xen's PMU virtualization has bugs that prevent rr from working.

+### Cloud virtual guests

+Some Digital Ocean instances have worked in the past.

+Amazon EC2 instance types `c5.9xlarge`, `c5.18xlarge`, `c5d.9xlarge` and `c5d.18xlarge` should work.
+All bare metal instance types should work.
+Some other instance types may work (those that use the "Nitro" hypervisor and where the instance occupies a whole CPU socket).

+### Troubleshooting

 If rr isn't working at all, run `dmesg|grep PMU`.
 If you get output like
 ````